 In this case, she’ll need to ask herself whether she has the ability to run both arms of her business well and how long she’ll be able to sustain a new hybrid business model.

 Rally the people and resources you need

-If you’re trying to figure out how to adapt your business, start by thinking about where you’re running into problems.
-See if you can narrow down your questions or pain points, which can help you find the right people to ask for advice.
+If you’re trying to determine how to make temporary adjustments work in a more permanent way, think about where you’re running into problems.
+See if you can narrow down your questions or pain points.

 Trade and industry groups are also a good option.
-They may have online groups or forums with advice for how to adapt during COVID-19, including strategies for how to handle the ups and downs of reopening.
-If your industry has experienced changing safety standards, these groups can also help you stay up to date on changing regulation.
+They may have online groups or forums with advice.
+If your industry has experienced a major shift, these groups may help you stay up to date about ongoing changes.

 Remember how far you’ve come

 While the pandemic has presented its share of challenges, it has also released the creativity that small businesses are known for and highlighted owners’ resilience and tenacity.
 At this point, it might be tempting to put your head down and keep doing what you’ve been doing.
 But taking a step back to strategically look at the changes you made — and whether they’ll continue to serve you in the long term — can help you take your business to the next level.

 Changing your business, evaluating what’s working and what isn’t, and revisiting your mission as a company often can help you tap into the passion that inspired you to start your business in the first place.